dmustanger/7dtd-ServerTools/7dtd-binaries/README.txt

 UnityEngine.CoreModule

+Most of the required files are provided in the dedicated server directory called Managed.
+Example: C:\DedicatedServer\7DaysToDieServer_Data\Managed.
+The remainder are provided by .net framework and your operating system.
+It is recommended to install and utilize .net framework 4.8.

-You may load others if you require it for your project.
+You may load other libraries if you require it for your project.
+Be careful to pay attention at server startup for errors reported in the output log.
+Adding addition libraries can trigger errors due to compatibility issues.

-If you are unable to locate the required files to compile your own ServerTools, please contact the development team on Discord and Github.
+If you are unable to locate the required files to compile your own ServerTools, please contact the development team on Discord or Github.